-With almost a decade of work as a seiyuu and despite some consistent performances under his belt, he is still looking for his big break in the industry.
-This month we take a look at the career of one of the most underrated seiyuu in the industry: Atsushi Tamaru.
+With almost a decade of work as a seiyuu and despite some consistent performances under his belt, Atsushi Tamaru is still looking for his big break in the industry.

 Atsushi Tamaru was born in Hokkaido on February 27, 1986.
 He’s the youngest of two siblings (has an older sister).
 Soon after being born, his family moved to Saitama Prefecture.